Menu

 In the Word

-On coming to the house, they saw the child with his mother Mary, and they bowed down and worshiped him (Matthew 2:11a).
+And going into the house they saw the child with Mary his mother, and they fell down and worshiped him (Matthew 2:11a).

 Of the Word